reelit/reelittakehome/README.md

 **API Endpoint:**
 *https://my-json-server.typicode.com/reelit/reelittakehome/templates*

-The created web page should open with a "GET TEMPLATES" button in the center.
-When this button is pressed, hide the button, fetch the data from the endpoint, filter/order it as described below and then display the filtered/ordered data on the page with some basic formatting (however you would like).
+Once compiled and run, the web page should open with a "GET TEMPLATES" button in the center.
+When this button is pressed, hide the button, fetch the data from the endpoint, filter/order it as described below and then display the filtered/ordered data on the page with some basic HTML and CSS formatting (however you would like).

 **Filtering:**
 Filter the data to only show templates with `"template_genre": "genre_1"`, remove any other genres.